Skip to main content

 Early puberty in boys

 Some Leydig cell tumors can make androgens (male sex hormones).
-Androgen-producing tumors may not cause any symptoms in men, but in boys they can cause signs of puberty at an abnormally early age, such as a deepening voice and the growth of facial and body hair.
+In boys, they can cause signs of puberty at an abnormally early age, such as a deepening voice and the growth of facial and body hair.
+However, these types of tumors may not cause any symptoms in men.

 Symptoms of advanced testicular cancer